department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/research/discussion-guide.md

 Let's say you've heard good things about the programs at MIT.
 How would you go about finding that school on the Comparison Tool?

-_Prompt_ You like MIT, but have some concerns over expenses.
+**Part 2** You like MIT, but have some concerns over expenses.
 You would like to broaden your search to any schools in Massachusetts that are Public Institutions and have the Yellow Ribbon program.
 How would you go about doing this?

 Things to watch for:
   - Does the user use any filters or change their search criteria?